 My Week With Marilyn really is less about Monroe or the actual production of The Prince and the Showgirl.
 Instead, it's the story of young Colin Clark (Eddie Redmayne) the youngest son of a privileged background who does not want to be an intellectual like his father and brother.
-Rather, he wants to go into showbusiness--in a switch, he wants to work behind the camera.
-With persistence and a vague promise from Sir Laurence Olivier (Kenneth Branagh), Colin gets a job of 3rd assistant director on his new film, one starring Sir Larry and an American...the legendary Marilyn Monroe (Michelle Williams), recently married to playwright Arthur Miller (Dougray Scott).
-Colin, like all men, is excited to see and work with Monroe, but we soon see that she's a rather...delicate person.
+Rather, he wants to go into show-business, but behind the camera.
+With persistence and a vague promise from Sir Laurence Olivier (Kenneth Branagh), Colin gets a job of 3rd assistant director on his new film, The Sleeping Prince.
+It will star Sir Larry and the glamorous Marilyn Monroe (Michelle Williams), who recently married playwright Arthur Miller (Dougray Scott).
+Colin, like all men, is excited to see and work with Monroe, but we soon see that she's a rather delicate person.

 He wasn't the only one short-changed.
 Watson isn't the greatest actress in the world (I'm one of the few who was not overwhelmed by Hermione Granger) but she isn't given all that much to do in the film.

 My one caveat on Williams as Monroe is that I wonder if director Simon Curtis couldn't have had her tone down the breathy, distinctive "Marilyn Monroe" voice.
-Having seen footage of her interviews, Monroe did not always speak in that particular baby-like sotto voce, and it would have been good to get Williams to make her on occasion rage rather than be perpetually frightened.
+Having seen footage of her interviews, Monroe did not always speak in that particular baby-like sotto voce, and I imagine when she was off-camera Monroe's voice wasn't as breathy.
+It would have been good to get Williams to make her on occasion rage rather than be perpetually frightened.
 However, Michelle Williams did a great job of doing a strong Marilyn Monroe interpretation as opposed to either impersonation or caricature, and for this she should be congratulated.

 However, again on the whole these are details that don't take away from the strong performances by Williams and Branagh or the overall interesting story in My Week With Marilyn.
 There's never been a definitive Marilyn Monroe biopic, and My Week With Marilyn ain't it.
-She really is a supporting character in this story (again, given that it's Colin's version of events, I don't hold it against the movie).
-I can't say the film is as great as the projects Monroe and Olivier made after The Prince and the Showgirl (Some Like It Hot and The Entertainer respectively) or even The Prince and the Showgirl itself.
-What I can say is that My Week With Marilyn has its share of problems, but the overall results are quite good (a bit like Monroe herself).
+She really is a supporting character in this story; given that it's Colin's version of events, I don't hold it against the movie.

 Forever beautiful, forever lost, forever lovelorn, simply Forever...